iterative/dvc.org/content/docs/user-guide/basic-concepts/workspace.md

 # Workspace

 A data science project consists of data obtained from many different sources.
-Most of the time it needs to convert the format of this data into a form that is required by the training models and supplying to data science / machine learning workflows.
-Sometimes it needs to be split into multiple files or directories or (as the project structure needs) have different versions for different requirements. e.g. A smaller / simplified version might be required in prototyping for faster feedback and shorter training times.
+This data may be split into multiple files or directories or (as the project structure needs) have different versions for different requirements. e.g. A smaller / simplified version might be required in prototyping for faster feedback and shorter training times.

-These activities all involve to change the machine learning / data science project structure in unforeseeable ways and tracking them manually becomes tedious.
 A single workspace to manage all artifacts of a project is desirable, although versioning needs and managing dependencies make it increasingly complex.

 DVC allows a single directory to contain all your project artifacts.
-In the documentation the workspace is the _user visible_ part of the directory that contains all your project files e.g. raw datasets, source code, ML models, etc.
-Users work in this directory using their data and model files that and manipulate the contents through DVC commands.
+In the documentation the workspace is the _user visible_ part of the directory that contains all your <abbr>project</abbr> files e.g. raw datasets, source code, ML models, etc. Users work in this directory using their data and model files that and manipulate the contents through DVC commands.

 Files and directories in the workspace can be added to DVC (`dvc add`) or they can be downloaded from external sources (`dvc get`, `dvc import`,